joshuajosh59/community/README.md

 # community
-# community

-I have attended  -- hackathons and game jams. -- as a participant, -- as a mentor/volunteer and organised --.
-Here is a list of all of them:
+I have attended hackathons,game jams and Technical Events.
+As a mentor/volunteer and organised many of them .
+Here is a list of all of them all:

 | Name          | Role          | Info  |
 |:------------- |:------------- |:----- |